vertica/VerticaPy/docs/source/examples_business_churn.rst

 Machine Learning
 -----------------

-Logistic regression is a very powerful algorithm and we can use it to detect churns.
-Let's split our vDataFrame into training and testing set to evaluate our model.
+``LogisticRegression`` is a very powerful algorithm and we can use it to detect churns.
+Let's split our ``vDataFrame`` into training and testing set to evaluate our model.

 .. ipython:: python